 Top 10 free social media keyword search tools

 Keyword search tools are essential for successful content ranking.
 These tools allow you to research your keyword, its usage, and what people search for when they type it into a search bar.
-You can use these keyword tools to determine what keywords people are using to search for your type of content, which will give you an insight into how popular your content is.
-You can also use these keyword tools to research which words or phrases receive the most clicks.
-You can then plan your content flow to target each piece of content towards one or more of these keywords.
+You can use these keyword search tools to determine what keywords people are using to search for your type of content, which will give you an insight into how popular your content is.
+Also use these keyword tools to research which words or phrases receive the most clicks.
+Then you can plan your content flow to target each piece of content towards one or more of these keywords.

 There are a lot of keyword research tools out there, and it can be tough to choose which ones are worth your time.
 Fortunately, we’ve done the work for you by compiling a list of the top 10 free social media keyword search tools that you can use to find trending keywords.

 You can use WordStream to research keywords and keyword streams and refine your searches by industry or country.
 Search results show search volume, competition, and the bid range for each keyword.

 There are a few ways you can use WordStream:

 WordStream is quite simple to use and requires no learning curve.
 You need to know which search terms, keyword phrases, or competitor keywords to look up.
 Once you type them in the search bar, WordStream will give you results within seconds.